Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Algorithmic Typing

 Figure~\ref{fig:grue} shows a dependency graph of the algorithmic judgments.
 Each declarative judgment has a corresponding algorithmic judgment, but the algorithmic system adds judgments such as type equivalence checking $\equivjudg{\Gamma}{A}{B}{\Delta}$ and variable instantiation $\instjudg{\Gamma}{\ahat}{t}{\sort}{\Delta}$.
 Declaratively, these judgments correspond to uses of reflexivity axioms; algorithmically, they correspond to solving existential variables to equate terms.

 We give the algorithmic typing rules in Figure~\ref{fig:alg-typing}; rules for most other judgments are in the appendix.
 Our style of specification broadly follows \mbox{\citet{Dunfield13}}: we adapt their mechanisms of variable instantiation, context extension, and context application (to both types and other contexts).
 Our versions of these mechanisms, however, support indices, equations over universal variables, and the $\exists$/$\implies$/$\with$ connectives.
 We also differ in our formulation of spine typing, and by being able to track which types are principal.
-The example in \Appendixref{sec:appendix-examples} shows how the algorithmic spine typing rules work to recover principality.